 Deregulation of the Airlines

 While deregulation has had the positive impact of lowering fares, allowing the general public to fly farther and more frequently than ever before, it has also had a downside.
-Since 1978, the airline industry has been extremely volatile, with consolidations, buyouts, mergers, and bankruptcies becoming almost everyday occurrences.
+For many years, the airline industry had been volatile, with consolidations, buyouts, mergers, and bankruptcies happening just about every year.

-These events have led to quality concerns with particular airlines and within the industry as a whole.
+These events led to quality concerns with particular airlines and within the industry as a whole.

 Despite these problems, however, hiring within the industry has not stopped.
 Many low-cost smaller airlines and cargo carriers have stepped in to fill the hiring gap.
-Hiring in the industry is expected to increase to the year 2018, especially for flight attendants, pilots, and flight engineers, while opportunities for aircraft mechanics and service technicians are expected to decline over the same period.
+Hiring in the industry is expected to increase through the year 2020, especially for flight attendants, pilots, and flight engineers, while opportunities for aircraft mechanics and service technicians are expected to decline over the same period.